 You can't make a claim if you already knew the goods were damaged or defective when the contract for sale was made.

-Note: For details on claiming VAT on rejected imports, refer to the Treatment of import VAT section on GOV.UK.
+Note: For details on claiming import duty and/or VAT on rejected imports, refer to the Claim repayment or remission of charges on rejected imports on GOV.UK.

 How to claim and when to apply